loistal/android-training/README.md

-# android-training
+# Training

+## What is this
-All types of apps made for training purposes
+All types of programs made for training purposes

+## How to install
+You will need to download this repository and use the source files.